Personalized, Implant-Free Breast Restoration

 This flap uses the lower abdominal tissue and skin, but the blood vessels that supply this flap do not run through the abdominal vessel but the fat.
 Because these blood vessels may not be present in all women, this technique is not performed as frequently as other flap procedures.

-Thigh-based Flaps
+Thigh-Based Flaps

 Thigh-based flap procedures are often good options for those with small to medium-sized breasts.
 These flaps are also known as gracilis-based flaps, which are based on the gracilis muscle, which is located in the upper thigh.
 During these thigh-based flap procedures, a flap of skin, tissue, and blood vessels from the upper thigh will be moved to the chest to build a breast.
 Blood vessels will carefully be reattached using microsurgery.